vegettablee/RAGiMessageFinder/README.md

 # Conversation Disentanglement with Neural Networks

-A machine learning approach to separating interleaved conversation threads in multi-party chat data using a novel dual-head neural architecture with teacher forcing.
+A machine learning approach to separating interleaved conversation threads in multi-party chat data using a neural architecture with self-attention and teacher forcing.

 ## Problem Statement